Lady Helena Gleichen: Family and early life

 Her brother, Lord Edward Gleichen (1863–1937), a professional soldier, wrote several books.
 Her sister, Lady Feodora Gleichen (1861–1922) was a sculptor.
 They were the children of Count Victor von Gleichen aka Prince Victor of Hohenlohe-Langenburg, a half-nephew of Queen Victoria and himself a sculptor and naval officer, and his morganatic wife Laura Williamina Seymour, a daughter of Admiral Sir George Seymour.

 On 15 December 1885, the Court Circular announced the Queen's permission for Helena's mother to share her father's rank at the Court of St James's, and henceforth they were known as TSH Prince and Princess Victor of Hohenlohe-Langenburg.
 But the Queen did not extend that privilege to their children, although she confirmed use of their German style as count and countesses.
 On 12 June 1913 Helena and her sisters, the Countesses Feodora and Valda Gleichen, were granted precedence before the daughters of dukes in the peerage of England.

 Gleichen was educated privately, then studied in Rollshoven and at Frank Calderon's School of Animal Painting.
 She also studied under Frank Brangwyn and Arthur Lemon, who both greatly influenced her work.
 She helped with illustrations for the Younghusband Expedition to Tibet in 1904.

 While her father encouraged his daughters to seek out education and build careers for themselves, her mother was more hesitant.
 As Lady Helena's father died when she was 18, it took two or three years of convincing before her mother allowed her to go study art at Westminster School.

 World War I

-When World War I began, Gleichen volunteered as an ambulance driver and translator at a British hospital in France.
-At the suggestion of a French surgeon, she and her partner Nina Hollings studied radiography in Paris and London.
-After being rebuffed by the British and French War Offices, they went to Italy, where they were given the rank of major in the Italian Army.
+When World War I began, Gleichen volunteered as an ambulance driver and translator at a British hospital in France in 1915.
+At the suggestion of a French surgeon, she and her partner Nina Hollings studied radiography in Paris.
+After being rebuffed by the British and French War Offices, they went to Italy under the Duca d’Aosta, where they were given the rank of major in the Italian Army.

 Gleichen headed the 4th Radiographic British Red Cross Unit stationed in the Villa Zucco in Cormons, Italy.
 She later received the Italian Bronze Medal of Military Valour and was invested as a Dame of Grace of the Order of St John of Jerusalem and as an officer, OBE in 1920.
 She was a Fellow of the Society of Antiquaries.
 In early 1918, she abandoned her German titles, accepting demotion by the King to the style and rank of a marquess's daughter.